oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 :ref:`nested cursor result sets <nestedcursors>` can result in inconsistent data.

-During development, you can set :attr:`oracledb.errorOnConcurrentExecute` to
-*true* to help identify application code that executes concurrent database operations on a single connection.
+During development, you can set :attr:`oracledb.errorOnConcurrentExecute` to *true* to help identify application code that executes concurrent database operations on a single connection.
 Such uses may be logic errors such as missing ``await`` keywords that could lead to unexpected results.
-When ``errorOnConcurrentExecute`` is set to *true* an error will be thrown so you can identify offending code.
+When ``errorOnConcurrentExecute`` is set to *true*, an error will be thrown so you can identify offending code.
 Setting ``errorOnConcurrentExecute`` is not recommended for production use in case it generates errors during normal operation.
 For example